Thepuppetqueen57/NeoNoir/README.md

-# NoirOS
+# NeoNoir

-NoirOS is a simple operating system written in C.
+NeoNoir is a fork of NoirOS meant to be better and more actively worked on than NoirOS

-## Running the OS
+## Running NeoNoir

 Run: